curl/everything-curl/curl-etiquette.md

 When you reply to a mail you let the mail client insert the previous mail quoted.
-Then you put the cursor on the first line of the mail and you move down through the mail, deleting all parts of the quotes that don't add context for your comments.
+Then you put the cursor on the first line of the mail and you move down through the mail, deleting all parts of the quotes that do not add context for your comments.
 When you want to add a comment you do so, inline, right after the quotes that relate to your comment.
 Then you continue downwards again.